audeering/audobject/docs/usage.rst

     o4(2, 3)

 Instead of a function,
-we can also pass pass a callable object that derives from
+we can also pass a callable object that derives from
 :class:`audobject.Object`.